 Artificial intelligence, databases, hardware systems, human-centered computing, hypermedia, machine learning, networks, numerical analysis, parallel computation, program analysis, programming languages, scientific computing, security, software engineering, software systems, speech and natural language processing, systems, and theory.
 Related areas of study: cognitive science, speech, and graphics/virtual reality.

-The master of engineering does not require a residency on campus and is intended to meet the needs of those practicing engineers who are working full time outside the university.
+The Master of Engineering (ME) does not require a residency on campus and is intended to meet the needs of those practicing engineers who are working full time outside the university.
 It allows participants to pursue an integrated program of studies by specializing in one engineering discipline and selecting courses from other engineering fields and business subjects related to the individual student's professional work.

 Studies leading to the doctor of philosophy degree must be chosen to contribute to special competence and a high order of scholarship in a broad field of knowledge.
 Although the field of study will normally be in the department of computer science, except for essential related subject matter, studies may include one or more closely related departments.
 What shall constitute an acceptable organized program of study and research is established in consultation with a major advisor and without regard to the organization of academic departments in the university.